wildfly/quickstart/README.md

 Configure Maven
 -------------

-Maven configuration is dependent on whether you are using the JBoss Enterprise Application Platform 6 product version of the quickstarts or the JBoss AS7 community version of the quickstarts.

-<a id="eap6mavenconfig"></a>
-### Configure Maven for JBoss Enterprise Application Platform 6

-If you are using the JBoss Enterprise Application Platform 6 distribution, you need to download and configure the Maven repository.

-1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution ZIP and unzip it into a directory of your choice.

-2. Modify the `example-settings.xml` file located in the root of your quickstarts folder.
-    * Replace all instances of `path/to/jboss-eap/repo` within `file:///path/to/jboss-eap/repo` with the fully qualified path to the Maven repository you unzipped in the previous step.
-    * Be sure to use 3 forward slashes after `file:`: 2 for the protocol and 1 for the fully qualified path.
-For example:

-            file:///home/username/Quickstarts/jboss-eap-6.0-quickstarts
-3. Configure the Maven user settings.
-    * Look for the `settings.xml` file in the `${user.home}/.m2/` directory.
-For example:

-            For Linux or Mac:   ~/.m2/settings.xml
-            For Windows: \Documents and Settings\USER_NAME\.m2\settings.xml or \Users\USER_NAME\.m2\settings.xml
-    * If you have an existing `settings.xml` file, modify it with the configuration information from the `example-settings.xml` file.
-    * If there is no `settings.xml` file, copy the modified `example-settings.xml` file to the `m2` directory for your operating system and rename it to `settings.xml`.

-<a id="as7mavenconfig"></a>
+<a id="wildflymavenconfig"></a>
-### Configure Maven for JBoss AS 7
+### Configure Maven for JBoss WildFly

-If you are using the JBoss AS 7 Quickstart distribution, the community artifacts are available in the Maven central repository so no additional configuration is needed.
+If you are using the JBoss WildFly Quickstart distribution, the community artifacts are available in the Maven central repository so no additional configuration is needed.

 ### Maven Profiles

 Profiles are used by Maven to customize the build environment.
 The `pom.xml` in the root of the quickstart directory defines the following profiles:

-* The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform or JBoss AS .
+* The `default` profile defines the list of modules or quickstarts that require nothing but JBoss Enterprise Application Platform or WildFly .
 * The `requires-postgres` profile lists the quickstarts that require PostgreSQL to be running when the quickstart is deployed.
 * The `complex-dependency` profile lists quickstarts that require manual configuration that can not be automated.
 * The `requires-full` profile lists quickstarts the require you start the server using the full profile.